Free quotients of fundamental groups of smooth quasi-projective varieties: Preface

-The goal of this note is to describe a result on the structure of the curves $\D\subset V$ on a simply connected projective surface $V$ such that $\pi_1(V \setminus \D)$ admits a surjection on a free group of a large rank.
-We consider the curves $\D$ as elements of {\it collections} $\cal C(\Delta)$, parametrized by subsets $\Delta$ of the effective cone of $V$ in the sense that the irreducible components of $\D$ are required to have the homology classes in $\Delta$.
-We make only a technical assumption on singularities of $\D$ at intersections of different components, but not on singularities of irreducible components outside of these intersections and consider surjections $\pi_1(V\setminus \D) \rightarrow F_r$ which are essential in the sense that the images in $F_r$ of the elements of $\pi_1(V\setminus \D)$ associated with each irreducible component of $\D$ (the meridians) are conjugate to either the chosen generators $g_1,...,g_r$ of $F_r$ or to their product $g_1\cdot...\cdot g_r$.
-In these circumstances we show that there is a constant $M(\Delta)$ such that existence of surjection $\pi_1(V\setminus \D) \rightarrow F_r$ with $r>M(\Delta)$ implies that all components of $\D$ belong to a pencil of curves with fundamental class being a class in $\Delta$.
-In other words, existence of a surjection of the fundamental group of a quasi-projective surface with compactification $V$ onto $F_r$ with sufficiently large $r$ with components of the divisor at infinity $\D \subset V$ being in $\Delta$ implies that the divisor at infinity formed by curves in a pencil \emph{of divisors in $\Delta$}.
-We expect that a more careful analysis can show that the technical assumptions we made can be eliminated or substantially weaken.
+In these circumstances, we show that for a fixed saturated (see Definition \ref{saturateddef}) set $\Delta$, there is a constant $M_2(\Delta)$ such that the existence of a surjection $\pi_1(V\setminus \D) \rightarrow F_r$ with $r>M_2(\Delta)$ implies that all components of $\D$ belong to a pencil of curves with the class of generic member being one of the classes in $\Delta$.
+In other words, the existence of a surjection of the fundamental group of a quasi-projective surface with compactification $V$ onto $F_r$ with a sufficiently large $r$ implies that the divisor at infinity $\D$ has a very special geometry (i.e., is a union of reducible curves which are members of a pencil or in other words $\D$ is composed of curves of a pencil).
+This leads to the finiteness results for such classes of curves described below.
+We make a technical assumption on the singularities of $\D$ at intersections of different components, but not on the singularities of irreducible components outside of these intersections.
+This paper studies surjections $\pi_1(V\setminus \D) \rightarrow F_r$ which are essential in the sense that the images in $F_r$ of the elements of $\pi_1(V\setminus \D)$ associated with each irreducible component of $\D$ (the meridians) are conjugates to the standard generators of $F_r$ (cf. condition (**) below for exact statement).
+We expect that a more careful analysis can show that the technical assumptions we made can be eliminated or substantially weakened\footnote{ maximal rank of a free quotient of a group sometimes is called {\it corank}.
+Here we consider essential surjections of groups which may have a corank greater than $r$.}

+Note that for arbitrary $r>1$ and any pencil $L$ on $V$, if one can considers a curve $\D=\bigcup_{i=1}^{r+1} D_i$ which is a union of $r+1$ members $D_i$ of $L$, then the rational dominant map onto $\PP^1$ corresponding to $L$ induces the surjection $\pi_1(V\setminus \D) \rightarrow F_r$.
+Our result shows that given a set $\Delta$ of allowed classes in $\NS(V)$ of reduced components of $\D$, this is the only way to obtain curves admitting surjections of their fundamental groups of the complements onto $F_r$ satisfying (**) with $r>M_2(\Delta)$.
+Hence, the study of fundamental groups with large free quotients depends on the study of the distribution of constants $M_2(\Delta)$.
+At this point we have explicit calculations of the constants $M_2(\Delta)$ for $V=\PP^2$ and several other surfaces, provided in section \ref{examples}.